alpamys-qanybet/uis-backend/README.md

 (any time to deploy to server use this command, you can attach it to eclipse if you want by maven-eclipse-plugin)

 update uis-ui if needed:

 in [ uis-ui/ ](https://bitbucket.org/ZhSulta/ui) run:

 `mvn clean install`

+(you do not need to deploy the ui project as it is dependant to uis-api and locates within uis-api)

 ### Security JAAS JBoss security domain